kjmjonline/go-minor/README.md

 This function circumvents Go errors that are raised when code contains any unused constants, variables, amd/or functions.

-To silence these errors pass the name of each such identifier to the
+To silence these errors pass the name of each unused identifier to the
 <a href="#ignore" title="ignore unused function">`IgnoreUnused()`</a>
 function.